 - Ohio State University Department of Horticulture and Crop Science: Artemisia Schmidtiana 'Nana' - Artemisia

 - Cornell University Horticulture Department: Trillium

-- University of Illinois Cooperative Extension: Garden Phlox
+- University of Illinois Extension: Garden Phlox

-- North Carolina State University Cooperative Extension: Rudbeckia Fulgida
+- NC State Extension: Rudbeckia fulgida

 Julie Richards is a freelance writer from Ohio.
 She has been writing poetry and short stories for over 30 years, and published a variety of e-books and articles on gardening, small business and farming.
 She is currently enrolled at Kent State University completing her bachelor's degree in English.